Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 These are needed because knitr is needed to support non-Sweave based markdown files as vignettes and knitr is not part of base R.

 You now have the beginnings of a vignette.
 Now there are really two things that a vignette must always do: 1) it must explain sufficient background information so that new users can determine if a package is going to help them solve a problem or not (even if they are new to the topic) and 2) it must demonstrate how to use the various functions from the package in the expected way.
 In order to do the latter you will sometimes need to repeat examples that you may have already shown in the example sections of your manual pages.
-Running these examples twice can be inneficient.
+Running these examples twice can be inefficient.
 How can you avoid this problem?
-Well you can alway mark your code chunks as eval=FALSE.
+Well you can always mark your code chunks as eval=FALSE.
 Here is an example of a markdown code chunk that is marked to not be evaluated:

 <pre>